What is a bicycle box turn?

 Steven in Chicago was at a bike meeting last night when he tweeted something about box turns.
 We got to chatting about box turns and, before long, everybody’s asking “What’s a box turn?”

 In bicycling, the box turn is what you do when you make a left turn by going straight across an intersection, turning sharply at the opposite corner then crossing again.
+You can also call them a “two stage turn.”
 A picture is worth a thousand words, so I drew the box turn in pink in the diagram below.

 You already know all of these types of turns, but common nomenclature helps when discussing this stuff.
 I know there are other names for this style of turn but I can’t think of them at the moment.
 Some people also call this an indirect left turn.